Epivitae/RatioImagingAnalyzer/README.md

     ```

 3.  **Run the application:**
-    Since the source code is located in the `src` directory, run:
+    The source code is located in the `src` directory:
     ```bash
     python src/main.py
     ```